Master of Science in Computer Science

 - Personal statement

-Minimum TOEFL score of 100 for the Seattle location which is international compliant.
+Minimum TOEFL score of 100 for Seattle, Silicon Valley, and Boston locations, which are international compliant.